Nitin-Kamal/Mod-Download/README.md

-Note that this is just a repository so that the Quick Vanilla+ modpack can download Inventory HUD+, Litematica and
+Note that this is just a repository so that the Quick Vanilla+ modpack can download Inventory HUD+, Litematica and Mini HUD.
+This is required as these mods are only available in curseforge which modrinth doesn't support.